 Copper also serves as a cofactor of LOX, which is needed for efficient protein cross-linking.
 Also, copper serves as a cofactor of superoxide dismutase, one of the most potent antioxidant enzymes present in the skin.
 This is important for projecting the skin free radicals, thus inhibiting cellular oxidative stress that damages skin membranes.

-Due to the important roles copper plays in the physiological processes for maintaining healthy skin, applied topical copper peptides can be an effective skin regeneration agent.
-The powerful antioxidant qualities, collagen production abilities and other abilities, make copper a very attractive agent for the improvement of skin health.
+Due to the important role copper plays in the physiological processes for maintaining healthy skin, applied topical copper peptides can be an effective skin regeneration agent.
+The powerful antioxidant qualities, collagen production abilities, and other abilities, make copper a very attractive agent for the improvement of skin health.
 This science is the exact reasoning behind the use of copper compounds in The Alitura Gold Serum.